Orikata/WvWSquadCrafter/README.md

 # WVWSquadCrafter
+How to Install:
+Just download the latest release for your system on the right.
+The .exe is lightweight and ready out of the box!

 How To Use:
 - **Left click once** to copy.
 - **Left click on a party slot** to add a class.